danielsundermeier/knowledge/leben/geist/selbstbild.md

 > "You can imagine far more than you currently can achieve.
 If you consistently rehearse what you want to achieve, what you imagine can become reality." - Lanny Bassham

-Wir können uns wieder uns wieder ausmalen, wie wir unsere Erfolge erzielen.
+Wir können uns wieder und wieder ausmalen, wie wir unsere Erfolge erzielen.
 Wichtig ist dabei, dass wir uns den Prozess vorstellen, nicht das Ergebnis.
 Wir wollen uns genau vorstellen, was wir tun.

 [With Winning in Mind](https://www.goodreads.com/book/show/208926.With_Winning_in_Mind)